Who is Jennie McAlpine? I’m A Celebrity… Get Me Out Of Here! 2017 profile

 Twitter: @jenniemcalpine

+Is Jennie McAlpine single?
+Jennie is married to Chris Farr.
+The pair wed earlier this year.

+She says: “I had to really think about this because the biggest thing is leaving my little boy.
+Even the thought of it beforehand made me shudder.
+It’s going to be his birthday whilst I am in the Jungle and I spend all my time with him when I am not working on Corrie.
+Leaving Albert when I first go into the camp will be my trial… It really will.”

-Biography: Lancashire-born lass, Jennie McAlpine has graced our screens as Fiz Brown on Coronation Street for 16 long years.
-While she might be famous for her recurring role on Corrie, she also appeared in another favourite British soap, having also starred in Emmerdale for a brief period.
+Biography: Lancashire-born lass Jennie McAlpine has graced our screens as Fiz on Corrie for 16 long years.
+While she might be famous for her recurring role in the show, she also appeared in another favourite British soap having also starred in Emmerdale for a brief period.

 Outside of her soap career, the actress runs and co-owns the teashop Annies in Manchester with husband Chris.